 Tammy is driven by a love for the beauty and elegance found in natural forms, particularly flowers.
 She excels at capturing nuances of light and bringing out subtle details to create classically lovely images.

-She currently lives in Duvall, Washington with her husband of over 36 years, and enjoys spending time with their 3 daughters and grandson who all live nearby.
+She currently lives in Duvall, Washington with her husband of over 38 years, and enjoys spending time with their 3 daughters and 3 grand kids who all live nearby.

 Claire Ridlon- being an Artist is something she has enjoyed since childhood.
 She has lived in Washington State all of her life with the colors of the seasons all around her.

 She is an award winning Artist and Member of the NORTHWEST PASTEL SOCIETY & of THE PLEINE AIR PAINTERS OF WASHINGTON and a long standing member of THE ARTS OF SNOHOMISH GALLERY in Snohomish, Washington.

 Kathryn Sterley has been painting for about 30 years.
 She has taken many drawing, oil and watercolor painting classes throughout her career.
 Learning to create realistic illustrations and paintings that tell a story and evoke feeling is what she hopes to achieve.
 The love and enjoyment of both painting and drawing are what keep her returning to the easel.

 The main contributor to her education in art is Mother Nature.
 Kathy has learned to observe the wonders of nature in the way trees, flowers and plants grow the cloud formations and color palette that is created in the sky each day.
 Landscapes, wildlife and her much loved black labs are subjects that she especially enjoys painting.
 She is always in awe of the beauty of God’s creations.